ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 Any attributes that are suffixed with `[]` will be stored as an array of elements with the same name.

+### Scope `data-scope="name"`

+Scopes are allow you to better support nested Elements and avoid conflicts with binds and handlers.
+If you add a `data-scope="name"` attribute to the Element, whenever you want to reference state for it you must prefix the state value with `name:`.

+Without scoping, we still support nested store though its on you to ensure state values are unique as to avoid unintended behaviour.

 ## Store Modules

 Store modules can be used to extend stores with actions and additional state.
 They are intended to be used as a layer between your elements and your logic.